MattDiesel/Ault/README.md

 The AST format takes a bit of explaining.
 Due to nested arrays being painful and messy, and no other compound data structures existing, the syntax tree is stored as a flat array of branches, where "pointing" to a child branch means using its index.
 This is practically the same as having a block of memory and creating a normal tree structure.

 Depending on the type of the branch, the VALUE, LEFT and RIGHT values have different meanings.
-It's on the todo list to document this better than it currently is in AST.au3
+The format is documented here: https://github.com/MattDiesel/Ault/wiki/AST-Format